Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 1. **Approved Repositories:** Third-party dependencies SHOULD only be obtained via internal and approved repositories.

-2. **Dependency Approval:** Before a new third-party dependency can be used in production applications or within the release build environment, it MUST be approved by the architecture board.
+2. **Dependency Approval:** Before a new third-party dependency can be used in production applications or within the release build environment, it MUST be approved by the architecture board or community of practice.
 This requirement does not affect new releases of a dependency that has already been approved.

 3. **Regular Updates:** Third-party dependencies SHOULD be updated regularly, ideally through an automated process (e.g. using Renovate or Dependabot).

 4. **Critical Updates:** Third-party dependencies MUST be updated in response to critical security vulnerabilities or when they reach end-of-life status.

-5. **Security Testing Requirements:** Testing requirements for both custom and third-party code are defined in [{{site.TITLE_SSDLC_SECTESTS}}]({{site.URL_SSDLC_SECTESTS}}).
+5. **Software Composition Analysis (SCA):** Security testing requirements for third-party code via SCA are defined in [{{site.TITLE_SSDLC_SECTESTS}}]({{site.URL_SSDLC_SECTESTS}}).

-6. **End of Life Scans:** Automated scans for end of life of dependencies SHOULD be implemented.
+6. **End of Life Scans:** Automated scans for end of life of dependencies SHOULD be implemented.[^4]

 ## 7. Security Approvals (Security Gates)